linux-china/toolchains-maven-plugin/README.md

 * JDK auto download by Foojay API support, and install directory is `~/.m2/jdks`
 * Add new toolchain into toolchains.xml dynamically
+* SDKMAN integration: add JDK to toolchains.xml from [SDKMAN](https://sdkman.io/) if SDKMAN detected
 * JBang integration: add/auto-install JDK to toolchains.xml from [JBang](https://www.jbang.dev/) if jbang detected

 # Requirements